JunglePlugins/User-Menus/readme.txt

 = Where can I get support? =

-If you get stuck, you can ask for help in the [User Menu Plugin Forum][support forum].
+If you get stuck, you can ask for help in the [User Menu Plugin Forum](https://wordpress.org/support/plugin/user-menus).

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [User Menu GitHub][github issues] repository (link to GitHub repo).
+Bugs can be reported either in our support forum or preferably on the [User Menu GitHub repository](https://github.com/jungleplugins/user-menus/issues).

-[github issues]: https://github.com/jungleplugins/user-menus/issues "GitHub Issue tracker for User Menus by Jungle Plugins"

-[support forum]: https://wordpress.org/support/plugin/user-menus "User Menu Plugin Forum"

 == Screenshots ==